alan-turing-institute/network-comparison/README.md

 When published to the CRAN package repository, the library and all documentation will be installed in the standard manner using `install.packages("netdist")`, which will also install all dependencies from CRAN.
-However, prior to publication on CRAN, some additional effort is required to install the package from source.
+However, prior to publication on CRAN, the package can be installed from Github using the `devtools` package.

 ### Prerequisites
 - Install the `devtools` package using `install.packages("devtools")`